Andrew-Palmer/NormalRandomVariable/README.md

-# NormalRandomVariable
+# About NormalRandomVariable

 A class implementation of a normal random variable and various operations (under the assumption that they are independent).
 The operations that are implemented are:

-- addition and subtraction (with both normal random variables and constants)
+- Addition and subtraction (with both normal random variables and constants)
-- inverse
+- Inverse of a normal random variable
     - Note: this operation will throw an exception if the mean of the random variable is less than 4 times the standard deviation
-- multiplication and division (with both normal random variables and constants)
+- Multiplication and division (with both normal random variables and constants)
-    - Note: division of 2 random variables will throw an exception if the mean of the denominator is less than 4 times its standard deviation
+    - Note: division with a random variable in the denominator will throw an exception if the mean of the denominator is less than 4 times its standard deviation
-- rectification using arbitrary lower and upper bounds
+- Rectification using arbitrary lower and upper bounds
-    - Rectifying a distribution groups the probability mass outside of the bounds at the respective bound
+    - Rectifying a distribution groups the probability mass outside of the bounds at the respective bound.
+This can be useful for modelling physical quantities such as the volume of liquid in a tank.
+    - Note: this operation will throw an exception if the lower bound is not less than the upper bound
-- truncation using arbitrary lower and upper bounds (where the bounds are either scalars or normally distributed random variables)
+- Truncation using arbitrary lower and upper bounds (where the bounds are either scalars or normally distributed random variables)
-    - Truncating a distribution discards all probability mass outside the bounds
+    - Truncating a distribution discards all probability mass outside the bounds.
+This can be used to calculate the conditional probability distribution p(A | lower < A < upper), where lower and upper can be either scalars or normally distributed random variables.
+    - Note: this operation will throw an exception if the bounds are scalars and the lower bound is not less than the upper bound
-- maximum and minimum of two random variables
+- Maximum and minimum of two random variables

 Note: This implementation does not model covariance, and it is up to the user to ensure that the random variables, and equations of random variables, are independent.